Thirlmere

 What has been the trend in development approvals over the past five years in the suburb of Thirlmere?

-Looking at development activity over the past five years, the suburb of Thirlmere's approval levels have been consistent with the yearly average of 91, showing stable development patterns.
+Looking at development activity over the past five years, the suburb of Thirlmere's approval levels have been below the yearly average of 91, indicating a recent decline in approval activity.

 How many dwellings will be needed to accommodate future population growth in the suburb of Thirlmere?